lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/hyperparameter_optimization.md

+# Hyperparameter Optimization (OmniOpt)

 Classical simulation methods as well as machine learning methods (e.g. neural networks) have a large number of hyperparameters that significantly determine the accuracy, efficiency, and transferability of the method.
 In classical simulations, the hyperparameters are usually determined by adaptation to measured values.
-Esp. in neural networks, the hyperparameters determine the network architecture: number and type of layers, number of neurons, activation functions, measures against overfitting etc.
-The most common methods to determine hyperparameters are intuitive testing, grid search or random search.
+Esp. in neural networks, the hyperparameters determine the network architecture: number and type of layers, number of neurons, activation functions, measures against overfitting etc. The most common methods to determine hyperparameters are intuitive testing, grid search or random search.

 The tool OmniOpt performs hyperparameter optimization within a broad range of applications as classical simulations or machine learning algorithms.
 Omniopt is robust and it checks and installs all dependencies automatically and fixes many problems in the background.
 While Omniopt optimizes, no further intervention is required.
 You can follow the ongoing stdout (standard output) live in the console.
 Omniopt’s overhead is minimal and virtually imperceptible.

 ## Quickstart with OmniOpt

 The following instructions demonstrate the basic usage of OmniOpt on the ZIH system, based on the hyperparameter optimization for a neural network.

 The typical OmniOpt workflow comprises at least the following steps: